xrdocs/8000/_blogs/cisco-8608-architecture.md

 ### Power Modules

-You can install up to four 3200W AC or 3200W DC power supplies in the chassis.
-Ensure that all power connection wiring conforms that to the rules and regulations in the National Electrical Code (NEC) and in local codes.
+Cisco 8608 can be installed with up to four 3200W AC or 3200W DC power supplies in the chassis.
+Ensure that all power connection wiring conforms to the rules and regulations in the National Electrical Code (NEC) and local codes.

 **Note**: The Cisco 8608 chassis doesn't support a mix of AC and DC Power Supply Units (PSUs)
 {: .notice}